movingpictures83/Granger/README.md

 The plugin will then output to the screen a series of statistics (including the probability) regarding data set 1 predictively causing data set 2.

+Note: example data (chicken_egg.csv) was assembled from the ChickEgg dataset of the lmtest library, which is also required for this plugin.